2024 New Jersey earthquake: Aftermath

 The Federal Aviation Administration completely halted flights at Newark Liberty International Airport, Philadelphia International Airport and John F. Kennedy International Airport.
 Arrivals into Baltimore/Washington International, LaGuardia, and Teterboro Airports were delayed.
 The air traffic control tower at Newark Liberty International Airport was also evacuated.
 Five flights bound for Newark were diverted to Lehigh Valley International Airport in Allentown, Pennsylvania.

 The first emergency alert sent to New York City residents came 26 minutes after the earthquake to subscribers of the Notify NYC service.
 A Wireless Emergency Alert was sent out to the broader region even later, with New Yorkers reporting it arriving 40 minutes after the earthquake.
 Amid criticism, New York City Emergency Management Commissioner Zach Iscol defended the delayed response in a press conference, saying that "Twenty minutes is very fast for a public alert," and that they needed that time to confirm that it was indeed an earthquake.

 The PATCO Speedline was temporarily suspended for inspection "out of an abundance of caution."
-Amtrak train speeds were restricted throughout the Northeast while railroad tracks were being inspected for damage, and NJ Transit trains on all lines was delayed around 20 minutes due to track inspection.
+Amtrak train speeds were restricted throughout the Northeast while railroad tracks were being inspected for damage, and NJ Transit trains on all lines was delayed around 20 minutes due to track and bridge inspection.
 AirTrain Newark at the Newark Liberty International Airport was also closed for inspection while its flights were ungrounded.

 The Holland Tunnel, a major crossing of the Hudson River, was briefly closed for inspection between 11:00 and 11:15 local time.
 The Lincoln Tunnel was also briefly closed, backing up traffic in Weehawken.

 Within hours of the earthquake, a custom T-shirt shop in Manhattan began printing a joke souvenir reading "I survived the NYC earthquake April 5, 2024."
 The store put it on the shop window and a pedestrian took a photo of it, which was shared widely on social media, causing hundreds of sales.

 A year later on August 2, 2025, another earthquake, magnitude 3.0, struck Hasbrouck Heights, New Jersey, about 8 mi west of New York City.
 Just 3 days after the quake on August 2, another earthquake magnitude 2.8 struck about 1.2 miles (2 km) southwest of Hillsdale, New Jersey.